hdais/unbound-bloomfilter/README.md

 automatically applies bloomfilter to domains whose number of long-lived (> 1500 milliseconds) query in requestlist exceeds `bloomfilter-threshold`.

-## How domain under attack is detected
+## How Domain under attack is detected

 The detection algorithm periodically scans requestlist.
 For example these query is in requestlist: